wswoodruff/wswoodruff/README.md

 ### xD Heyooo my zuuude!

-I honestly hope ur chillin right now cuz if everythings going right then I am too and in that case then man we're chillin and I'm like ok I hope everybody else is too and then then we're like hey let's make some cool stuff to chill everybody out and we're both like awww yaaaa suckaaa
+I honestly hope ur chillin right now cuz if everythings going right then I am too and in that case then man we're chillin and I'm like ok I hope everybody else is too and then then we're like hey let's make some cool stuff to chill everybody out and we're both like

+awwwwwwwwwwwwwwwwwwwwwwwww yaaaaaaaaaaaaaaaaaaa suckaaaaaaaaaaaaaaaaaaaaa

 And u know what?
 I hope you have a great day tomorrow too, suckaaa